Ned Ward: Death

 On 20 June 1731 Ward died and was buried in the churchyard of the parish of Old St Pancras in north London on 27 June.
 His grave is lost and not listed on the Burdett-Coutts Memorial among the important graves there.
 His obituary in Applebee's Original Weekly Journal of 28 September 1731 published the names of his wife and children, but there is no record of his marriage.

 Works

 Trip format

 Ward drew on his own experiences in Port Royal to develop the "trip format", which he continued to use in the first decade of his prominence.
 He had travelled to Jamaica in the hope of escaping the poverty he experienced in London, but found things no more encouraging in the New World than the Old.
 This led him to write a biting attack, not only on the New World itself, but on the authors who had written about it in such glowing terms.
-This type of satirical account, first used by Ward on Jamaica, was extended by him to New England (which he did not visit), Islington, Sadler's Wells, Bath and Stourbridge.
+This type of satirical account, first used by Ward on Jamaica, was extended by him to New England (which he did not visit), Islington, Sadler's Wells, Bath and Cambridge, where he visited the Stourbridge fair.